KarlPurk/maybe/README.md

 # Maybe.js

-An implementation of the Maybe Monad written in CoffeeScript.
+An implementation inspired by the Maybe Monad written in CoffeeScript.

 # Basic usage